 Why Startups Are Switching to On-Demand Tech Talent

 For startups working under pressure, both financially and time-wise, the traditional hiring model is starting to show its cracks.
-Endless rounds of interviews, rising salary expectations, and long lead times make it hard to move fast—something early-stage companies can’t afford.
-That’s why many are now opting for on-demand developers for startups—experts who can jump in when needed, minus the commitment of a full-time hire.
+Endless rounds of interviews, rising salary expectations, and long lead times make it hard to move fast, something early stage companies cannot afford.
+That is why many are now opting for on-demand tech talent, bringing in experts who can step in when needed without the commitment of a full time hire.

 This shift isn’t just a temporary fix.
 It’s proving to be a more strategic, flexible approach to building product teams.
 With reduced risk, faster execution, and less overhead, it’s no surprise more startups are heading in this direction.
 But what exactly is fueling this move away from conventional hiring?